 As the first/last mile for many pedestrians, transit riders, and youth, Ocean Avenue has been frequently cited as a corridor in critical need of improvements to increase pedestrian safety, walkability, and comfort.
-Narrow and cluttered sidewalks are critical barriers to a safe and inviting walking experience today.
-Considering today's challenges, community members have concerns over how Ocean Avenue can accommodate future increases in pedestrian volumes from the Reservoir development and growth at City College.

-In addition, high traffic volumes and long crossing distances make the following locations particularly challenging and undesirable for pedestrians:
+In addition to narrow and cluttered sidewalks, high traffic volumes and long crossing distances make the following locations particularly challenging and undesirable for pedestrians:

+- " Ocean Avenue/Phelan Avenue intersection;

+- " Ocean Avenue/Geneva Avenue intersection;

+- " Ocean Avenue at Balboa Park

+BART Station west side walkway;

+and

-- " Ocean Avenue/Phelan Avenue intersection; - " Ocean Avenue/Geneva Avenue intersection; - " Ocean Avenue at Balboa Park BART Station west side walkway; and - " The I-280 southbound offramp at Ocean Avenue, which is uncontrolled and has low yield rates to pedestrians from vehicles traveling at high speeds.
+- " The I-280 southbound offramp at Ocean Avenue, which is uncontrolled and has low yield rates to pedestrians from vehicles traveling at high speeds.
 Current planning efforts to realign this offramp are designed to create a safer crossing for pedestrians.